lf813/cecs-326-sp24-01-reading-02-processes-and-threads-lf813/README.md

 2. What is the biggest advantage of implementing threads in user space?
 What is the biggest disadvantage?

+    The most obvious and significant advantage of implementing threads is that a user-level threads package can be implemented on an operating system that does not support threads by a library.
+The disadvantage involves blocking calls and allowing a blocked thread to affect the performance of the others.

 3. Does Peterson’s solution to the mutual-exclusion problem shown in Fig. 2-24 of MOS4e work when process scheduling is preemptive?
 How about when it is nonpreemptive?